I’m in high school, and I’m completing credit through a dual program (such as Running Start). Am I considered a transfer student?

 Multnomah University is a test optional school, and students are not required to submit test scores for admission.
 Test scores are used to determine academic scholarship eligibility, so for students eligible for first-time freshmen scholarships, it is recommended to submit test scores.
-Here's a full list of our undergraduate scholarships.
+You can find a full list of our undergraduate scholarships here.

 How do I set up a campus visit?

 Visiting campus is a great way to experience student life at Multnomah!
 We have several visit events throughout the year, and we can also set up personalized visits.
-To register for a visit event or request a personalized visit, click here.
+Register for a visit event or request a personalized visit here.